 If you’ve mislaid your login details, simply click ‘forgot password’ on the login page.
 From here you’ll be sent to another page, where you can enter your account ID or email address to begin the process of recovering your password.

-Pozitive Energy reviews online are a mixed bag, with customers very much divided into two camps.
+Pozitive Energy reviews online are mixed overall, with customers very much divided into two camps.
 For example, on consumer review site Trustpilot, exactly half of the 52 reviews at the time of writing rated Pozitive Energy 1 star out of 5, while 46% gave the supplier full marks.

 Pozitive Energy customers’ main gripes were billing issues and lack of communication, with a number of reviewers expressing their frustration at the difficulty in leaving the provider either once their contract had expired or if they had moved into a property where Pozitive Energy was already the supplier.